inRemark/abc-runner/docs/en/development/contributing.md

 [English](contributing.md) | [中文](contributing.zh.md)

-Thank you for your interest in contributing to redis-runner!
+Thank you for your interest in contributing to abc-runner!
 This document provides guidelines and best practices for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/redis-runner.git`
+2. Clone your fork: `git clone https://github.com/your-username/abc-runner.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Commit your changes: `git commit -am 'Add some feature'`